- Provost & Dean of the College

 The fellowship project may be creative or analytic.
 It must be related to a credit-bearing Wellesley course, which may or may not be an honors project and which may or may not be in the student’s major field.
 It may be an exploration of a familiar topic from a new perspective, or it may venture into an entirely new realm.
 Whether the project entails research in a remote archive, travel into a new landscape, production of a work of art or recording the life history of a social activist, the creators of the fellowship hope that the experience will affirm the student’s identity as an intellectual or artistic risk-taker.

-Fellowships, in the amount of $3,000 each, will be awarded for the academic year 2012-2013.
+Up to four fellowships, in the amount of $3,500 each, will be awarded for the academic year 2013-2014.
 Seniors in good standing are eligible to apply.

 Seniors applying for the Daniels Fellowship should submit the following materials: